Are data lakes and/or warehouses the best platforms for integrating structured data into retrieval-augmented generation architectures? Let’s find out.

 For RAG, structured data is a must

-What this approach essentially means, is that instead of direct access to the operational systems, the LLM's agents and their related functions will access the data that resides in the data lake, as per the illustration below.
+What this approach essentially means, is that instead of direct access to the operational systems, the LLM's agents and related functions access the data that resides in the data lake, as per the illustration below.

 Benefits of using data lakes for RAG